As a New York City based airline pilot, I’m frequently asked which NYC-area airport is the best. The answer is complicated, I’m afraid.

 Newark has always been a great option for those living in New Jersey (or south).
 For everyone else, it’s a huge hassle.

 Though travel times are actually often quicker (by road) than to LGA or JFK, they’re always more expensive.
-This is simply due to the fact that there are ridiculous tolls each way.
-And public transportation is slower and much more of a hassle to EWR.
+This is simply due to the fact that there are ridiculous tolls each way (see: the $16 Staten Island toll).
+And public transportation is slower, more expensive, and much more of a hassle to EWR.

-The airport itself is plagued by delays constantly, not due to its layout, but due to perpetual low Air Traffic Control staffing.
+The airport itself is plagued by delays constantly, not only due to its layout, but also because of perpetual low Air Traffic Control staffing.
 Nobody wants to work there.

-This means you will see delays at Newark even on nice days – typically coded as due to “winds/weather/staffing”.
+This means you will see delays at Newark even on nice days – typically coded as due to “winds/weather/staffing” on the FAA National Airspace System website.

 And though they have improved, the terminals aren’t that special – especially outside of Terminal C. In fact, Terminal A and B are pretty horrific.